aiegoo/jdlab-setup/README.md

 ### Motherboard issue
 - all drivers are provided for Windows only, and first tried to install from Intel website, a wrong guess from this link (don't follow this link) [link](https://www.asrock.com/MB/Intel/B660M%20Pro%20RS/index.asp#Download)
-- Actual pages should be found here [link](https://www.asrock.com/mb/Intel/B660%20Steel%20Legend/index.asp#Specification)
+- Actual driver page should be found here [link](https://www.asrock.com/mb/Intel/B660%20Steel%20Legend/index.asp#Specification)
-- From the page above, I came to realize what driver to install on my system, Viola!!!
+- From the page above, I came to realize what driver to install on my system, and ***Viola!!!***
 - [Lan Driver Download](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software)

 ### mavlink, dronecode